-As illustrated in \figref{fig:challenge}(b), sorting incurs high hardware overhead and degrades PE utilization.
-Once the challenges in rasterization are addressed, the relative impact of sorting on overall performance becomes more significant based on Amdahl’s Law~\cite{rodgers1985improvements}.
-To quantitatively analyze the impact of sorting on each tile to be rendered, we conducted profiling using the MipNeRF-360 dataset~\cite{barron2022mip}.
-We employ a trained Gaussian checkpoint at 7k iterations and utilize the validation set to measure the difference in the number of Gaussians across tiles and scenes.
-Since different camera poses yield varying rendering results, the reported Gaussian count is averaged across the entire validation set.
-As shown in~\figref{fig:gs_count}, the maximum Gaussian count can reach up to $10,000$, while the minimum is only around $80$, spanning two orders of magnitude.
-This difference exists both within the tiles of a single scene and across different scenes, posing a significant challenge to hardware design.
+According to Amdahl’s Law~\cite{rodgers1985improvements}, if only rasterization is accelerated while other steps remain on the GPU, sorting inevitably becomes the primary bottleneck, as shown in \figref{fig:profile} (right).
+To quantitatively assess the impact of sorting on per-tile rendering, we profiled the MipNeRF-360 dataset~\cite{barron2022mip}.
+We employed a trained Gaussian checkpoint at 7k iterations and used the validation set to measure the variation in Gaussian counts across tiles and scenes.
+As shown in~\figref{fig:gs_count} (top left), the per-tile Gaussian count ranges from approximately $80$ to over $10,000$, spanning more than two orders of magnitude.
+This variation occurs both within tiles of a single scene and across different scenes, presenting a fundamental challenge for efficient hardware design.